bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 ### Exclusive use of a machine

 Once you submit a job to the grid, the scheduler decides  what node to allocate to your job.
 There are different types of nodes on the grid, with slightly different specs.
 If you request 8 cores, and the node has more cores available, the remaining ones will likely be allocated to a different job.
-For most purpose sharing is not a problem, but since we are timing  experiments any interference will affect the timings.
+For most purposes sharing is not a problem, but since we are timing  experiments other jobs competing to access the shared memory will affect the timings.
 We want to request the same machine, and request it exclusively:

 ```
 sbatch -N 1 -n 8 --nodelist=moose30 --exclusive myscript.sh